cwcowell/instakarma/plan.md

 ## TODO

-- Docstrings
+x Docstrings
+x Am I logging correctly in instakarma-admin? x Find and fix all IntelliJ warnings x Add comments to all classes and methods x I think there are places where i pass in a conn and a db manager, but only need the latter .
+Delete unused Exceptions
+.
+Delete unused imports
+.
+Run IntelliJ's code checker and fix any problems
+- Run everything through Claude for suggestions
-- Am I logging correctly in instakarma-admin?
+- Handle exceptions that I throw
+- Look into using 'foo!r' in logging for names and user_ids and the like
+- Make manual test script/plan and store it in this repo
 - Extract common code
-- Handle exceptions that I throw
-- Find and fix all IntelliJ warnings
-- Add comments to all classes and methods
 - Write README
   - Include env vars needed
-- Make manual test script/plan and store it in this repo
-- Add Rosie, Melissa, Jean as test users to sandbox
+- Add Rosie, Melissa, Jean, Anshu as test users to sandbox
-- Run everything through Claude for suggestions
-- Delete unused Exceptions
-- Delete unused imports
 - Should any methods be static?
 Is there any advantage to that?
-- I think there are places where i pass in a conn and a db manager, but only need the latter
-- Run IntelliJ's code checker and fix any problems
 - When adding an entity with instakarma-admin add-entity @foo, make sure you also add @foo's user_id.
 Otherwise @foo shows up in the leaderboard, which think it's a non-person entity.